Marcus O’Dair is a writer, consultant and executive coach who specialises in enterprise, innovation and the creative economy.

-As a musician, Marcus spent a period on retainer with Passenger before signing to Ninja Tune as one half of Grasscut.
+Marcus previously worked in music and media industries.
+He started out as a magazine editor and went on to contribute to publications including the Guardian, Times, Financial Times, Independent and Irish Times.
+He also spent a period on retainer with Passenger as a session musician before signing to Ninja Tune as one half - and manager - of Grasscut.
 Grasscut went on to release four acclaimed albums and perform across Europe at venues including the Pompidou Centre, Tate Britain and the Royal Albert Hall.
 Their music has been featured by companies including Mazda, Nespresso, K-Mart and HSBC, as well as appearing on the BBC, HBO and Netflix.

 Marcus is also a non-executive director of two organisations: the Featured Artists Coalition, a non-profit that supports, promotes and protects musicians, and Enterprise Educators UK, the UK’s leading membership network for enterprise educators.
 He was previously a trustee of New Note, an award-winning charity championed by Nesta, the Guardian and the BBC.

 As well as giving keynotes at Falmouth University and the University of Manchester, Marcus has spoken at the Southbank Centre, the V&A, the Barbican and Edinburgh International Book Festival.
 He has also spoken to industry audiences in the UK and internationally at locations including KPMG in London, Thompson Reuters in New York and the King Fahed Cultural Centre in Riyadh.
 He has also appeared on Radio 1, Radio 3, BBC 6 Music, the World Service and CNN.